DBCDK/serviceprovider/README.md

 Next generation Palles Gavebod

 As default the application will load on localhost:8080.
-Se a running example on [pg.demo.dbc.dk](http://pg.demo.dbc.dk)
+Se a running example on [pg.demo.dbc.dk](https://pg.demo.dbc.dk) or [ddbmobil.demo.dbc.dk](https://ddbmobil.demo.dbc.dk)

 ## How to install and run the application
 ```bash